 They will then have a head start; and will refuse the sugar solution, favouring the nectar from flowers when the flow begins.
 Stop the feeding immediately.

 There are many ways of feeding the bees.
 Each apiarist has his favourite method.
-After many years of trying them all I now just remove two frames from the super and place a cut-open two litre milk bottle in the space.
+After many years of trying them all I now just remove two frames from the top super and place a cut-open plastic milk bottle in the space.
 Fill it with twigs and leaves so they don't drown.

-It works well and there is no robbing which can be a problem in a dearth.
+It works well and there is no robbing which can be a problem in a dearth if you feed at the entrance.

 When can I harvest honey?
 This afternoon I had a wake-up call; never go near a beehive without a smoker and full protective clothing.
-Occasionally, probably because of some weather change, they go absolutely crazy.
+Occasionally, probably because of some change in the weather they go absolutely crazy.
 I would have taken thousands of stings had I not been properly prepared.
-They drove me from the apiary.
+They drove the thief from the apiary.

-Tomorrow they will probably be quiet as a mouse; being unpredictable is what makes them so dangerous.
+Tomorrow they will probably be quiet as mice; being unpredictable is what makes bees so dangerous.

 If they are so dangerous then why do we keep bees?
 There are many reasons but I will highlight just two.
 We are Cyan Zone people concerned with blue and green issues.

 Blue Zone issues are to do with wellness; natural honey can only be obtained from a small beekeeper.
-In contrast to that from commercial bottlers it lowers blood glucose and is extremely good for us; in small quantities.
+In contrast to that from commercial bottlers, it lowers blood glucose and is extremely good for us; in limited quantities.

 Green Zone issues are to do with preserving the planet for our grandchildren.
-Colony collapse syndrome is killing our bees.
+Colony collapse disease is killing our bees.
 Pollination of plants and preservation of species is utterly dependent on them.

 So the apiarist provides a safe, dry home for his bees.
 He manages the combs to keep their queen happy, removing those that are old and providing fresh foundation wax.

 In exchange the bees provide the nectar of the gods for their keeper.
-It's a mutually beneficial, not entirely harmonious relationship.
-We say we harvest the honey; they think we are the basest of robbers out to steal from their pantry.
+It's a mutually beneficial but not entirely harmonious relationship.
+We say we harvest the honey; they think we are robbers out to steal from their pantry.
 There is some truth in it.

-It does enable the beekeeper and his family to reduce their sugar intake almost to zero.
-With natural honey available they can escape from the crippling diabetes pandemic that is sweeping through the world; the inflammation associated with it is the chief cause of the chronic degenerative diseases[2].
+It does enable the beekeeper's family to reduce their sugar-intake almost to zero.
+With natural honey available they can escape from the crippling diabetes that is sweeping through the world; the inflammation associated with refined carbs is the chief cause of the chronic degenerative diseases[2].

 It's a spiritual issue in reality; treating our bodies as sacred.